Rosinha de Valença (album)

 Rosinha de Valença is a 1973 album recorded by the Brazilian musician Rosinha de Valença.
 Produced by João Melo, this album was released simultaneously in Brazil, for Som Livre, and in France, for Barclay.
-The album includes famous Brazilian popular song, such as "Asa branca", by Luiz Gonzaga and Humberto Teixeira, "Valsa de Eurídice", by Vinicius de Moraes, and "Morena do mar", by Dorival Caymmi.
+The album includes famous Brazilian popular songs, such as "Asa branca", by Luiz Gonzaga and Humberto Teixeira, "Valsa de Eurídice", by Vinicius de Moraes, and "Morena do mar", by Dorival Caymmi.

-After long period of neglect, this album was reissued on CD in 2002, as one of the works included in Som Livre Master series, organized by Charles Gavin.
+After a long period of neglect, this album was reissued on CD in 2002, as one of the works included in Som Livre Master series, organized by Charles Gavin.